Marginal Structural Illness-Death Models for Semi-Competing Risks Data: Introduction

 \section{Introduction}

-Our work was motivated by the longitudinal epidemiologic Honolulu-Asia Aging Study (HAAS).
-The HAAS cohort is comprised of the surviving participants from the Honolulu Heart Program (HHP), a prospective, community-based cohort study of heart disease and stroke established in 1965 with about 8,000 men of Japanese ancestry living on the island of Oahu, who were born between 1900-1919.
+Our work was motivated by the longitudinal epidemiologic Honolulu-Asia Aging Study (HAAS), a continuation of the Honolulu Heart Program (HHP) which was a prospective, community-based cohort study of heart disease and stroke established in 1965 with about 8,000 men of Japanese ancestry living on the island of Oahu, who were born between 1900-1919 \citep{gelber:etal:12}.
 HAAS was established in 1991 and was brought to closure in 2012 with the goal of determining the prevalence, incidence, and risk factors for Alzheimer's disease (AD) and brain aging.
 Demographic data, vital status and diet data were collected every 2-3 years during the HHP period, and neuropsychologic assessment were performed every 2-3 years during the HAAS.
 Our goal is to assess the causal effect of mid-life alcohol exposure captured during HHP on late life outcomes collected in HAAS.
 In particular, a subject may develop cognitive impairment, then die, or die without cognitive impairment.
 These are referred to as semi-competing risks where there are non-terminal events (cognitive impairment) and terminal events (death).
 As outcomes we are interested in time to non-terminal event and time to terminal event, as well as time to the terminal event following the non-terminal event.